Gas Information Sheet 63: Performance-Based Design for Consumer Piping support systems

 The applicant must provide:

-- a detailed description of the performance outcomes the alternative solution is required to meet from Section 2 – AS/NZS 5601.1:2013, in particular clauses 2.1 and 2.4.5, or other clauses deemed relevant
+A detailed description of the performance outcomes the alternative solution is required to meet from Section 2 – AS/NZS 5601.1:2013, in particular clauses 2.1 and 2.4.5, or other clauses deemed relevant

-- clear identification of:
+Clear identification of:

-- which ‘means of compliance’ clause/s from Sections 3 to 6 of AS/NZS 5601.1:2013 the performance- based design relates to
+- which ‘means of compliance’ clause/s from Sections 3 to 6 of AS/NZS 5601.1:2013 the performance- based design relates to.

 Additional information from a competent person to support the application must include:

-- details of the relevant site address and location of the installed piping system
+- Details of the relevant site address and location of the installed piping system.

-- evidence from the competent person that the supplied piping support system is based on their assessment of the proposed installation’s support requirements
+- Evidence from the competent person that the supplied piping support system is based on their assessment of the proposed installation’s support requirements.

-- a schematic of the piping route clearly showing how many pipes are supported, with pipe size and support spacing noted
+- A schematic of the piping route clearly showing how many pipes are supported, with pipe size and support spacing noted.

 Supporting documentation will only be accepted if it is supplied and signed off by a competent person.

-- an authorised representative from the piping support system manufacturer if it is a proprietary system with supporting information from the piping support manufacturer.
+- An authorised representative from the piping support system manufacturer if it is a proprietary system with supporting information from the piping support manufacturer.

 If the application is:

-Contact ESV’s Technical Information Line on 1800 652 563, or email email@example.com.
+For further information contact Gas Safety Technical Information on 1800 652 563 and select option 3 or email email@example.com.